vbfg1973/ClaimsAreUs/README.md

 - Latest version of .net (currently 7)
   - Full controllers instead of minimal API.
 I'm an old man.
+- Vertical slices
-- Vertical slices, with all features defined in their own directory and all supporting elements of that feature (code, DTO, validation, etc there along side each other)
+  - All features defined in their own directory and all supporting elements of that feature (code, DTO, validation, etc there along side each other)
+  - Adopt a Command / Query style implemented with Mediatr.
+This is a nice approach for spiking vertical slices as it allows relatve ease of shifting to a true event-driven model with external message busses.
+It's not a perfect fit but it gets you a lot of the way there.
+  - Even so, it ensures true decoupling of caller from handler.
+Replacement of handlers becomes a breeze.
 - Swagger documentation
   - Ensuring public facing controllers and DTO models have XML Documentation Comments a good candidate for meeting the testing requirement
-- API version support
+  - API version support, with swagger playing ball too
 - Runs in a docker container
 - SQL Server deployed with
 - Structured logging for relative ease of machine parsing (Grafana et al, though using SEQ instead of Loki)
 - All routes exposed in a REST fashion with proper relationship between resources, HTTP verbs, etc

+I have a lot of this burnt into my brain and quickly available to me.
+Implementation will however push me over the guide time limit.
+However:

+> While this is a test exercise, the level of detail and quality should represent something that is fit for production.

+Say no more...

 # How to run